ysabetwordsmith: (Crowdfunding butterfly ship)

 [personal profile] fuzzyred

-Voting is now CLOSED for the Poetry category of the 2025 Rose & Bay Awards.
+Voting is now CLOSED for the Art category of the 2026 Rose & Bay Awards.
 Thank you for your participation!

-Voting is now open for the Poetry category of the Rose and Bay Awards.
-These awards honor excellence in cyberfunded creativity (aka crowdfunding), and this category recognizes exceptional artists.
+Voting is now open for the Art category of the Rose and Bay Awards.
+These awards honor excellence in cyberfunded creativity (aka crowdfunding), and this category recognizes exceptional poetry.
 Everyone is encouraged to vote.
 Please read the complete details below, and then make your vote in the following poll.
-For more information about these awards, visit the 2025 Landing Page.
+For more information about these awards, visit the 2025 Rose & Bay Landing Page.

 Read more... )